makoncline/lift-prog/docs/app.md

 ## Feature Roadmap

-- [ ] Predefined workout template: Push and Pull
+- [x] Predefined workout template: Push and Pull (hardcoded for now)
-- [ ] Exercise and set management
+- [x] Exercise and set management
   - [x]     init with same number of sets as last time the exercise was done in a workout
   - [x]     if no previous workout data exists, initialize with one default set
   - [x]     show the previous workout weight x reps for each set